rigdev/docs/docs/examples/oauth.md

 ## Using the Rig client

 Using the `rig.Client` we can access all the modules of Rig, including the User module which we'll use for OAuth authentication.
 The client requires some credentials to be able to communicate with the Rig backend.
-These can be automatically inejected into the capsule as environment varibles by running the following command
+These can be automatically injected into the capsule as environment variables by running the following command

 ```bash
 rig capsule config oauth-demo --auto-add-service-account